-- title + subtitle (< 80 characters) - Student(s)
+- title + subtitle (< 80 characters)

+- Student

 - Month and year of the thesis

 - Supervisors

 - Project partners and supporters

 - Keywords

 - teaser text (< 120-240 characters)

-- short description (600-1200 characters, structured by in-between headlines, highlights and/or block quotes to allow quick reading); this text is not identical with the abstract, which serves academic purposes, while this short description is tailored towards a broader audience (see above)
+- short description (600-1200 characters, structured by in-between headlines, highlights and/or block quotes); this text is not identical with the abstract, which serves academic purposes, while this short description is tailored towards a broader audience (see above)

 - 1 cover image

-- 2-4 images with concise captions
+- 2-4 images with captions

 - optional: URLs to the project's web site, blog, social media page, videos, downloads or alike

-- min. width: 2600 px; RGB; choose high-quality images, which work well on the web, social media, in magazines and catalogues.
+min. width: 2600 px; RGB; choose images, which work well on web, social media, in magazines and catalogues.